christian1980nrw/Spotmarket-Switcher/README.md

 - If you're using a Linux-System like Ubuntu or Debian:
   - Copy the shell script (`controller.sh`) to a custom location and adjust the variables according to your needs.
-  - the commands are `cd /path/to/save/ && wget https://raw.githubusercontent.com/christian1980nrw/Spotmarket-Switcher/main/scripts/controller.sh && chmod +x ./controller.sh` and to edit `vi /path/to/save/controller.sh`
+  - the commands are `cd /path/to/save/ &&  curl -s -O "https://raw.githubusercontent.com/christian1980nrw/Spotmarket-Switcher/main/scripts/{controller.sh,sample.config.txt}" && mv sample.config.txt config.txt && chmod +x ./controller.sh` and to edit `vi /path/to/save/config.txt`
   - Create a crontab or another scheduling method to run this script at the start of each hour.
   - Sample Crontab:
       Use the following crontab entry to execute the control script every hour: